jdh7190/loolock-indexer/README.md

 This will initialize the database with 2 tables, locks and lockcrawl

 lockcrawl manages the synced block height and hash.
-The indexer will start from this height upon running.
+The indexer will start from this height if the lockcrawl table is empty.

-locks contains each lock record, with its BSocial data, satoshis locked, block height and more.
+locks contains each lock record, with its BSocial data, satoshis locked, until which block height and more.

+Create a [Subscription on JungleBus](https://junglebus.gorillapool.io/junglebus/subscriptions), with Output types set to map.

+Set this value in the MAP_SUBSCRIPTION field in the .env file before continuing.

 Once complete run the JungleBus indexer: